irCode/opsys-lgs-sp23/syllabus.md

 ## Homework/ Projects:
  - You should submit your homework/ projects in pairs.
 - 	The pairs will be generated at random using a team generator software.
-- 	Each homework and project will have different pair giving you an opportunity to work with different class fellows each time.
-- 	Since the pairs will be generated at random by a software, some group maybe repeated if software suggests so.
 - 	Make an agreement to be respectful and work together to maximize your learning benefit.
 - 	Please ensure to work together and think answer to each question clearly in agreement with each other.
 - 	Before submitting the assignment/ project, please make sure that both the team members agree with what is written, how it is written and also fully understand what is written.